scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

    Task Histogram of RMSD with MDAnalysis and Dask with XTC 300x over 64 cores on Stampede with 192 blocks.
 Each histogram is a different run of the same execution.
 The X axis is worker process ID and the Y
-   axis the number of tasks submitted to that procces. :label:`task-histograms`
+   axis the number of tasks submitted to that process. :label:`task-histograms`

 Comparison of Performance of Map-Reduce Job Between MPI for Python and Dask Frameworks